April 23, 2020

 Kenyon College recognizes that alcoholism/drug abuse is a form of illness that is treatable in nature.
 The College shall not discriminate against employees based on the nature of their illness.
 No employees shall have their job security threatened by their seeking assistance for a substance-abuse problem.
 The same consideration for referral and treatment that is afforded to other employees having non-drug / alcohol related illnesses shall extend to them.

 D. Sanctions for Violation of Standards of Conduct

 Nothing in this policy is construed to prohibit the College from its responsibility to maintain a safe and secure work environment for its employees or from invoking such disciplinary actions as may be deemed appropriate for actions of misconduct by virtue of their having arisen out of the use or abuse of alcohol or drugs or both.
-Depending on the nature and seriousness of the infraction, an employee may be subject to disciplinary action up to and including dismissal and may be further required to participate in and/or successfully complete a drug or alcohol evaluation, assistance, or rehabilitation program in conjunction with such discipline or otherwise.
+Depending on the nature and seriousness of the infraction, an employee may be subject to sanctions as specified in section 1.6.4 Sanctions for Violation of Professional Conduct, and/or may be further required to participate in and/or successfully complete a drug or alcohol evaluation, assistance, or rehabilitation program in conjunction with such discipline or otherwise.
 Depending on the nature of the violation, the authorities may be contacted for criminal prosecution.

 E. Program Review

 In accordance with federal law, Kenyon College will conduct a biennial review of its drug and alcohol abuse prevention program to determine the program's effectiveness.

 Through this program of providing the above information each year to each student and employee, the College is making a good-faith effort to implement an alcohol-drug program as required by the Drug-Free Schools and Communities Act amendments of 1989 and the Drug-Free Workplace Act of 1988.